Richard696/cpp-pointer-learn/Readme.md

 ptr = &a;
 ```

+## Pointers to Arrays

 ## Dereferencing Pointers

 ## Pointing to a Pointer

 Pointer can point to another pointer.
 To do so,

+## Dynamic Memory Allocation

+- Defines data requirements at runtime, rather than defining
+  a predefined amount of memory
+- Makes program flexible to request only needed memory
+- Dynamic memory is identified by its address
+- Pointers hold the address for this type of memory
+- Release the memory when is no needed
+- But it can cause memory leaks if there is error in the code
+- Watch out for memory fragmentation